jianping5/blog-jianping5/docs/archives/GFS.md

 inconsistent reads.
 On the other hand, GFS would not be good for storing account balances at a bank.

-Q: What if the master fails?
+**What if the master fails?**

-A: There are replica masters with a full copy of the master state; the paper's design requires some outside entity (a human?) to decide to switch to one of the replicas after a master failure (Section 5.1.3).
+There are replica masters with a full copy of the master state; the paper's design requires some outside entity (a human?) to decide to switch to one of the replicas after a master failure (Section 5.1.3).
 We will see later how to build replicated services with automatic cut-over to a backup, using Raft.

-Q: Why 3 replicas?
+**Why 3 replicas?**

-A: Perhaps this was the line of reasoning: two replicas are not enough because, after one fails, there may not be enough time to re-replicate before the remaining replica fails; three makes that scenario much less likely.
+Perhaps this was the line of reasoning: two replicas are not enough because, after one fails, there may not be enough time to re-replicate before the remaining replica fails; three makes that scenario much less likely.
 With 1000s of disks, low-probabilty events like multiple